 Jaime's research is known for his work on housing affordability, including subprime mortgage lending, Tax Increment Financing (TIF), Low Income Housing Tax Credits (LIHTC), rent control, and mixed income communities.
 His book Affordable Housing Development published by Springer provides insights and practical demonstration of important financial tools often necessary to the financial feasibility of affordable housing projects, including TIF and LIHTC.

-Jaime’s main academic research applies general equilibrium theory to financial and real estate markets.
-He has conducted research on the consequence of repo and rehypothecation on security pricing and market pressures.
+Jaime has also investigated different issues related to repo and rehypothecation, securities pricing and market pressures.
 This line of research evolved towards the understanding of leverage dynamics, security bubbles, anomalies in currency markets, and banks’ portfolio rebalancing in sovereign debt crises.

 Jaime’s research has been published in journals such as Journal of Economic Theory, Journal of Public Economics, Economic Theory, Real Estate Economics, and Regional Science and Urban Economics.
 He has also written opinion pieces for the Financial Times, the Huffington Post, Le Monde, Les Echos, La Repubblica, World Economic Forum, Expansion, El País, El Mundo, El Confidencial, and El Economista, as well as for the Vox.eu, Eurointelligence and The Conversation economics op-ed sites.